Understanding the Cost Breakdown Structure in Project Management

 2. Why is CBS Important for Project Management?

-The primary focus of project management is to stick to financial and schedule restrictions.
 The failure of one or both might put the project's success at risk.
+Managing the contract lifecycle effectively alongside the project timeline ensures that contractual obligations align with these financial and scheduling goals, further reducing risk.
 Here’s why a CBS in project management is important.

 a.
 Enhanced Cost Control